 Organisation for Ngāti Mutunga if the amendment relates to any matter provided for by or under the Māori Fisheries Act 2004 unless the amendment is required as a consequence of a rule made or amended under section 25 of the Māori Fisheries Act 2004.

+Amendment for collective benefit of Members of Ngāti Mutunga

+To the extent a proposed amendment to this Charter relates to a matter provided for, by or under the Māori Fisheries Act 2004, such amendment will only be valid if Ngāti Mutunga resolves at a general meeting of the Rūnanga that such amendment is for the collective benefit of all Members of Ngāti Mutunga.

 Amendment to make Rūnanga a charity:

 Notwithstanding any other provision in this Charter to the contrary, this Charter may be amended, and the benefits conferred hereunder altered, in order for the Rūnanga to become a charity and to qualify for any tax exemptions available from time to time for charitable entities under the provisions of the Income Tax Act 2004, provided that any such amendment: